MCT-master/mct-master.github.io/_posts/2020-09-20-Music-Mood-Classifier.md

 Tempogram indicates the prevalence of certain tempi at each moment in time, developed to characterize tempo variation and local pulse in the audio signal.

-This feature was chosen to identify clear dierences between high tempo songs and soft songs, which can be useful for classifying correctly Aggressive and Uplifting songs against Melancholic and Calm samples.
+This feature was chosen to identify clear differenced between high tempo songs and soft songs, which can be useful for classifying correctly Aggressive and Uplifting songs against Melancholic and Calm samples.

 * Spectral Contrast